g0tmk/dotfiles-linux/README.md

     - Now, load interface at `http://localhost:8384/`
     - Use the web UI to delete the default folder at `~/Sync`
-    - Open settings -> Default Configuration -> Edit Folder Defaults -> Folder Path: `/home/<your_username_here>/Sync/`
+    - Open settings -> Default Configuration -> Edit Folder Defaults -> Folder Path: `/home/<YOUR_USERNAME>/Sync/`
     - Open settings -> GUI -> Use HTTPS For GUI -> Yes
     - reboot and verify web UI is accessible.
-NOTE: `start_syncthing` will manually start if needed
+NOTE: run `start_syncthing` to manually start if needed
     - later, put a .stignore file at the root of each synced folder that contains `#include .stglobalignore`

 0. Install Duplicati (guide [here](https://duplicati.readthedocs.io/en/latest/02-installation/))<span id="duplicati-install"></span>